faisal masjid

 Exact Jumma Namaz time in Faisal Masjid changes weekly.
 Always confirm via the mosque’s official schedule or a prayer app before visiting on a Friday.

-Visitor tips for Jumma
+Visitor Tips for Jumma

 • Arrive 30–45 minutes early, space and parking fill up fast on Fridays